brettinternet/brettinternet.github.io/content/boundary/_index.md

 ### Reading vs. Writing Code

-In mature applications or when onboarding in a new team, I find myself spending more time reading code than writing it.
+In mature applications or when joining a new team, I find myself spending more time reading code than writing it.
 This ratio becomes problematic when functions are scattered across the codebase with no clear ownership and business logic is mixed with infrastructure concerns.

-One approach to dealing with readability is to address organizational patterns for code, such as well-defined and enforceable "boundaries".
+One approach to improving readability is to establish organizational patterns for code, such as well-defined and enforceable "boundaries".

 ## The Boundary Library

-[Boundary](https://github.com/sasa1977/boundary) by Saša Jurić provides compile-time warnings of architectural boundaries in Elixir applications.
+[Boundary](https://github.com/sasa1977/boundary) by Saša Jurić provides compile-time warnings for architectural boundary violations in Elixir applications.
 It transforms organizational guidelines into compiler checks, catching boundary violations before they reach production.

 ```sh
 mix clean && \  # Cleaning prevents false positives